While State Farm still held steady at No. 1, GEICO, Amtrust and Progressive last year posted big gains in market share among the nation’s Top…

 In this vein, a West Virginia auto body shop owner recently on Facebook pointed out the irony of West Virginia removing this protection while a New York bill sought to grant it.
 Read more about New York Assembly Bill 6617 here.

-The Automotive Service Association also on Monday issued a brief news release observing that Senate Bill 544 “would modify West Virginia’s current law requiring consent from the vehicle owner to mere notification,” and also seeking a no vote.
+The Automotive Service Association also issued a brief news release observing that Senate Bill 544 “would modify West Virginia’s current law requiring consent from the vehicle owner to mere notification,” and also seeking a no vote.

 SB 544 would overturn a 22-year-old requirement that the first three years of a vehicle’s life by default means the car gets new OEM or — following a case that reached the West Virginia Supreme Court — used OEM parts.

 Under existing 1995 West Virginia law, if an insurer wants to put aftermarket parts on a vehicle that new, they must receive written consent from the vehicle owner to do so during that time.